muggy8/improbable/from-me-to-me/RRgnrPPm.md

 "Is that so?
 Then why do you refuse to at the very least hear what I have to say?"
 Phanna said with a glare despite being blindfolded.

-"Sure, I'd be happy to find eternal rest but the way you all are going about it is completely off and is simply a waist of time and energy."
+"Sure, I'd be happy to find eternal rest but right now, I'm trying to figure something out.
+Aside from that, your methods are completely off and is simply a waist of time and energy."

 "Quiet you murderer!"
 Yelled the armored elf warrior but Phanna paid her no mind and continued.